sheila-anne/sheila-anne/src/pages/writing-desk/2020-03-09-yoga-for-tension-headaches.md

 ---
 templateKey: blog-post
-title: Yoga For Tension Headaches & Upper Body Pain
+title: Yoga For Tension Headaches
 date: 2020-03-09T00:25:09.682Z
 description: >-
   Do you work a desk job?
 Do you have shoulder/back pain?
 Do you stress?
 Do you